-You can then copy the new project folder in its entirety across platforms, and After Effects will properly locate all of the footage.
+You can then copy the new project folder in its entirety across platforms, and After Effects properly locates all the footage.

 Use the Collect Files feature to gather copies of all the files in a project into a single folder.
 You can then move the folder containing the copied project to the other platform.
 See Collect files in one location.

 Name your footage and project files with the appropriate filename extensions, such as .mov for QuickTime movies and .aep for After Effects projects.
-If files will be used on the Web, be sure that filenames adhere to applicable conventions for extensions and paths.
+For using files on the Web, be sure that filenames adhere to applicable conventions for extensions and paths.